-For some reason my axes are going in the wrong direction when I Jog.
-What am I doing wrong?
+One or more axes are going in the wrong direction in Jog mode.

 This means that your ini file is improperly set.
-To fix it you will need to open the file called $mill_inch_freq.ini$ for machines with inch leadscrews or $mill_mm_freq.ini$ for machines with metric leadscrews.
+To fix it you will need to open the file called mill_inch_freq.ini for machines with inch leadscrews or mill_mm_freq.ini for machines with metric leadscrews.
 The files are located at /usr/local/emc.
 To get there, you click on: K-Menu > Quick Browser > Root Folder > usr > local > emc.
 To open the .ini file, just single click on it.
-You will need to change $INPUT_SCALE$ and $OUTPUT_SCALE$ values from +1600 or -1600 to the opposite value; i.e., if yours is +1600 and it is jogging backwards, change it to -1600 and vise versa.
+You will need to change INPUT_SCALE and OUTPUT_SCALE values from +1600 or -1600 to the opposite value; i.e., if yours is +1600 and it is jogging backwards, change it to -1600 and vise versa.

-I'm getting an error message that reads "Radius to end of arc differs from radius to start.."
-What does that mean?
+An error message that reads "Radius to end of arc differs from radius to start."